 A third group, he writes, “is made up of HS Men who have come to understand and embrace that they are Highly Sensitive, and have found ways to integrate the effects of the trait into their daily lives.

 “Often they are the ‘Cultural Creatives’ of society; men who have found ways to publically be themselves without sacrificing any of their sensitive traits.

 “They may even be public figures like musicians David Bowie and Neil Young, although most are more behind the scenes like the late Thomas Leonard, founder of global life coaching organization CoachVille.

 “These men have typically also moved beyond the point of getting bogged down in ‘being highly sensitive,’ and quietly go about their lives.”

-From his article: HSP Topics: The Challenges of The Highly Sensitive Man.
+From article by Peter Messerschmidt: HSP Topics: The Challenges of The Highly Sensitive Man.

 Ted Zeff, PhD is author of multiple books, including The Strong, Sensitive Boy – for which he interviewed thirty sensitive men from five different countries.

 Are Highly Sensitive Men More Creative? – includes quotes by and about Bruce Springsteen, Leonard Cohen, Heath Ledger and others.